-The silver-level plans sold on the Marketplace charge higher copays than the \$4 or \$8 ARHOME clients pay.
+The silver-level plans sold on the Marketplace charge higher copays than the \$4.70 or \$9.40 ARHOME beneficiaries pay.
 For example, a plan might normally have a \$50 copay for a doctor's visit.
-ARHOME clients pay just \$4 of that \$50 copay, and DHS pays the rest.
-DHS makes a monthly payment, known as an Advanced Cost Share Reduction (ACSR) payment, to the QHPs to cover the amount of the copay not paid by ARHOME clients.
-This is an estimated up-front payment to cover client copays.
+ARHOME beneficiaries pay just \$4.70 of that \$50 copay, and DHS is responsible for the rest.
+DHS makes a monthly payment, known as an Advanced Cost Share Reduction (ACSR) payment, to the QHPs to cover the amount of the copay not paid by ARHOME beneficiaries.
+This is an estimated up-front payment to cover beneficiary copays.
 At the end of the year, the estimated amounts are compared against actual copays incurred, and reconciliation payments are made to settle any uncovered costs or overpayments.

-For each client, DHS pays the plan's monthly premium (less \$13 per month the plans charge to clients above 100% of FPL) and an ACSR payment.
-For 2021, the ACSR averaged about 40% of the premium, and in the first two quarters of 2022, the ACSR averaged about 43% of the premium amount.
-DHS lowered the ACSR percentage paid to the carriers to 35% of the premium beginning July 1 to avoid exceeding the budget neutrality cap set in the waiver agreement with CMS (\$717.25 for 2022).
-This change resulted in an 18% decrease in ACSR payments made in between Q2 and Q3 of 2022 and a 6% decrease in the per member per month cost of the program.
+For each beneficiary, DHS pays the plan's monthly premium and an ACSR payment.
+For the first two quarters of 2022, the ACSR averaged about 43% of the premium amount.
+DHS lowered the ACSR percentage paid to the carriers to 35% of the premium beginning July 1 to avoid exceeding the budget neutrality cap set in the waiver agreement with CMS (\$717.25 per member per month for 2022).
+This change resulted in an 18% decrease in ACSR payments made between Q2 and Q3 of 2022 and a 6% decrease in the per member per month cost of the program.
+The 2022 cost share reduction reconciliation process has not been completed, so final expenditures are not yet available.

-Source: 11832 10591 Arkansas Works Premium and CSR Payments and Adjustments by Month and Carrier 101022 Does not include wrap costs for non-emergency transportation or EPSDT services for 19- and 20-year-olds
+Source: 11832 10591 Arkansas Works Premium and CSR Payments and Adjustments by Month and Carrier 101022 \Does not include wrap costs for non-emergency transportation or EPSDT services for 19- and 20-year-olds